Product Diversification Meaning

-- The return of stockholdersStockholdersA stockholder is a person, company, or institution who owns one or more shares of a company.
-They are the company's owners, but their liability is limited to the value of their shares. in the company may considerably be reduced due to the financial riskFinancial RiskFinancial risk refers to the risk of losing funds and assets with the possibility of not being able to pay off the debt taken from creditors, banks and financial institutions.
+- The company’s stockholder’sStockholdersA stockholder is a person, company, or institution who owns one or more shares of a company.
+They are the company's owners, but their liability is limited to the value of their shares. return may considerably be reduced due to the financial riskFinancial RiskFinancial risk refers to the risk of losing funds and assets with the possibility of not being able to pay off the debt taken from creditors, banks and financial institutions.
 A firm may face this due to incompetent business decisions and practices, eventually leading to bankruptcy. involved.

 Product Diversification vs. Market Diversification

 Both are the market strategies organizations use to expand their businesses, although they have different meanings.
 Market diversification means extending the business offering to a new market that has not been previously targeted.
 In contrast, product diversification is the addition of new services and products to an existing business to expand within existing markets.

 Market diversification is often done to challenge a competitor and find additional income sources.
 When the business spreads across multiple market segments, it lowers the risk of business failure.
 The challenges involved in market diversification are research and planning, advertising, marketing, and activities needed to sell a product to a new segment.
 In product diversification, managing and additional product development is a major challenge.

 - Product diversification helps in maximizing the utilization of available resources.

 - It helps in multiple investments, which helps absorb losses incurred by any other investment.

 - Many economic factorsEconomic FactorsEconomic factors are external, environmental factors that influence business performance, such as interest rates, inflation, unemployment, and economic growth, among others. lead to the falling of certain industries for a specific time frame.
 Diversification helps in providing movement away from such activities that create decline.

 - Diversification into various industries or product lines helps create stability for the company during economic changing scenarios.